-An AO may believe that a particular interpreter is unable to perform the role of interpreter or is abusing his or her role as an interpreter by engaging in one or more of the following types of conduct:
+An AO may believe that a particular interpreter is unable to perform the role of interpreter or is abusing their role as an interpreter by engaging in one or more of the types of conduct outlined below.
+Section (d) describes the process for dismissing an applicant's interpreter from an asylum interview where one of the circumstances outlined in (a)-(c) applies.